thebiggive/identity/README.md

   There's an [overview here](https://www.slimframework.com/docs/v4/concepts/di.html) of what this means in the context of Slim v4.

-  With PHP-DI, by tuning dependencies to be more class-based we could potentially eliminate some of our explicit depenendency definitions in the future by taking better advantage of [autowiring](http://php-di.org/doc/autowiring.html).
+  With PHP-DI, we can also reduce some of our explicit depenendency definitions using [autowiring](http://php-di.org/doc/autowiring.html).
+* [`repositories.php](./app/repositories.php): this sets up entity repositories that the app will use.
 * [`routes.php`](./app/routes.php): this small file defines every route exposed on the web, and every authentication rule that applies to them.
 The latter is controlled by [PSR-15](https://www.php-fig.org/psr/psr-15/) middleware and is very important to keep in the right place!